VirtusLab/akka-serialization-helper/CONTRIBUTING.md

 ### Profiling

-To profile akka-serialization-helper compiler plugin used in another project - follow instructions from https://www.lightbend.com/blog/profiling-jvm-applications
+To profile pekko-serialization-helper compiler plugin used in another project - follow instructions from https://www.lightbend.com/blog/profiling-jvm-applications
 You might as well use any other profiler, but using https://github.com/jvm-profiling-tools/async-profiler with flamegraphs should be really effective and easy to achieve (+ no unexpected bugs / issues / errors).

 ### Code quality